b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 - `ΔDOF` - `DOF[2]` - `DOF[1]`
 - `SSR` - residual sum of squares (the smaller the better)
 - `ΔSSR` - `SSR[2]` - `SSR[1]`
-- `R2` - coefficient of determination
+- `R2` - coefficient of determination (the bigger the better)
 - `ΔR2` - `R2[2]` - `R2[1]`
 - `F*` - F-Statistic (similar to the one we met in @sec:compare_contin_data_one_way_anova)
-- `p(>F)` - p-value that you obtain F-statistic greater than the one in the previous column by chance alone
+- `p(>F)` - p-value that you obtain F-statistic greater than the one in the previous column by chance alone (assuming both models are equally good)

 Based on the test we see that none of the models is clearly better than the other (p > 0.05).
 Therefore, in line with [Occam's